 In Idaho, a horse found himself stranded in deep snow and inclement weather over 7,000 feet up on Boulder Mountain.

-A brown horse, along with a white one, had been spotted on the mountain for several days prior to the rescue, but do to “extreme weather conditions,” could not be rescued until yesterday.
+A brown horse, along with a white one, had been spotted on the mountain for several days prior to the rescue, but due to “extreme weather conditions,” could not be rescued.

 The rescue was a team effort between the Idaho Horse Rescue, the Valley County Sheriff’s Office, and Salmon River Helicopters.
 While crews waited to safely rescue the horses, volunteers brought up food and water for the lost animals on snowmobiles.